fashion glossary

 spaghetti strap

-An extremely small shoulder strap that can be found on clothing items like camisoles, cocktail dresses, and evening gowns.
+A tiny shoulder strap can be found on clothing items like camisoles, cocktail dresses, and evening gowns.

 Tailoring